wamlm-kdd/wamlm/index.md

 - Optional:
   - References to any existing public materials by the authors on the discussed topic

 Proposals should be submitted electronically via Easychair in the <a href="https://easychair.org/conferences/submission_new?a=30728938"> following link  </a>.
 Please indicate if you are submitting for a talk, a roundtable.
 The organizers reserve the right to reassign a talk to roundtable discussion.
+The review process is single-blind, therefore please include the author details in the submission.